cmustudent/gis-portfolio/page2.md

 https://cmustudent.github.io/gis-portfolio/page2

-Note that there isn't a .md at the end.
+Note that there isn't a .md at the end in the URL above.

 Go back to the [main page](/readme.md).